commitsto/commits.to/README.md

 ## Computing Statistics

 The only statistics we'll care about initially are the number of promises Alice has made and her reliability percentage.
 And pending vs past promises.

 Definitions:

 * `fill` &mdash; a promise's fulfilled fraction, between 0 to 1, default 0
-* `t` &mdash; current unixtime
+* `tnow` &mdash; current unixtime
-* `tfin` &mdash; promise's deadline
+* `tdue` &mdash; promise's deadline

 A promise's fulfilled fraction, `fill`, is 1 if fulfilled on time, or the specified percentage.
-If there's a fulfilled time specified then `fill` = the specified percentage (or 1 if not specified) times `credit(tfin-t)` where the credit function maps a number of seconds to how much credit you get if you're that much late:
+If there's a fulfilled time specified then `fill` = the specified percentage (or 1 if not specified) times `credit(tfin-tnow)` where the credit function maps a number of seconds to how much credit you get if you're that much late (see lib/latepenalty.js).
+For example, credit(0) is 1 and credit

     credit(t) = 1    if t<60              # seconds late
     credit(t) = .999 if t<3600            # minutes late